The Ultimate Guide to Ecommerce Returns

 If you run an online store, you’ve got plenty on your plate.
 From marketing, to inventory management, fulfillment and, yes, ecommerce returns.
 Returns are simply an unavoidable aspect of operating any online store.
 When customers buy, some customers will make a return.
 The difference that can set your store apart from others – especially in the mind of your customers – is the efficiency by which you manage ecommerce returns and in how you craft your online product returns policy.

 Think tanks like Forrester have been spot on with their previous projections of ecommerce growth.
 The chart above provides a good snapshot of this projected growth.
-Between 2011 and the end of 2016, ecommerce will have grown from $202 billion to $327 billion, representing an impressive 62% growth rate over a five-year span.
+Between 2014 and the end of 2019, ecommerce will have grown from $692 billion to $999 billion, representing an impressive 9.3% growth rate over a four-year span.

 In order to keep your store at the top of your customers’ lists, and to preserve loyalty and retention, you have to also be mindful of your ecommerce returns policy.
 We’ve got you covered right here.
 Get the facts on everything that you need to know with this end-of-the-year special ReadyReturns edition: The Ultimate Guide to Ecommerce Returns.

-The best way to master your returns policy is by arming yourself with the most pertinent ecommerce returns facts.
-The statistics below may come as a surprise.
-But the numbers certainly tell the whole story.
+The best way to master your returns policy is by arming yourself with these 2018 ecommerce returns statistics:

-- Over 63% of consumers read the online product returns policy before making a purchase (comScore).
+- Over 63% of consumers read the online product returns policy before making a purchase.

-- 81% of consumers want a convenient returns policy that is hassle-free with no return shipping cost (UPS).
+- 81% of consumers want a convenient returns policy that is hassle-free with no return shipping cost.

-- About one-third of all products ordered online are returned by consumers (WSJ).
+- About one-third of all products ordered online are returned by consumers.

-- When free returns are offered, sales can increase by as much as 357% (CNBC).
+- When free returns are offered, sales can increase by as much as 357%.

-- When return shipping fees are charged, 81% of consumers are less likely to make a future purchase (Upstream Commerce).
+- When return shipping fees are charged, 81% of consumers are less likely to make a future purchase.

-- Zappos gets 75% improved customer loyalty, repeat buyers from free returns, even though they charge more for their products (eCommerce Digest).
+- Zappos gets 75% improved customer loyalty, repeat buyers from free returns, even though they charge more for their products.

 The findings revealed that: